asyml/forte/docs/toc/reader.rst

         - `MultiPackReader`
         - ...
     * ...
-* explain the concept using a simple example and attach the full link

 * we have plenty of written reader available to use.
-If you don't find one suitable in your case, you can refer to this documentation and tutorials customize a new reader.
+If you don't find one suitable in your case, you can refer to this documentation and tutorials to create a new reader.